Nethraa81/Mean-and-Variance/README.md

-# EX NO 1: Mean and variance of a discrete  distribution
+# EXP NO 1: Mean and variance of a discrete  distribution

 # Aim :